mobiroo/OpenIAB/README.md

+THIS PROJECT IS DEPRECATED.
+Please use standard openiab library.

 How To add OpenIAB into an app for the Mobiroo Appstore
 =====
 1. Download the latest version of OpenIAB.jar from the Mobiroo portal stie and attach it to the project.